Do cookie-free analytics need cookie banners?

 The legal background

-When we’re talking about cookie banners there are primarily two different EU laws we’ll need to cover: the older cookie law, the ePrivacy Directive, and the big baddie, GDPR.
+When we’re talking about cookie banners there are primarily two different EU legal texts we’ll need to cover: the older the ePrivacy Directive (ePD), informally called the “cookie law”, and the newer and quite massive General Data Protection Regulation (GDPR).
 These two both relate to data privacy and are often confused, so here’s a quick breakdown:

 The ePD Article 5(3)